Fire on Hawaii's Maui island forces people to jump into water to flee flames

 The wildfire in Lahaina was one of many in Hawaii fanned by strong winds that burned multiple structures, forced evacuations and caused power outages in several communities as firefighters struggled to reach some areas that were cut off by downed trees and power lines.
 Some people reported having trouble evacuating due to gridlock, smoke and encroaching flames.

-The National Weather Service said Hurricane Dora, which was passing to the south of the island chain at a safe distance of hundreds of miles, was partly to blame for gusts up to 80 mph that knocked out power as night fell, rattled homes and grounded firefighting helicopters.
+The National Weather Service said Hurricane Dora, which was passing to the south of the island chain at a safe distance of 500 miles, was partly to blame for gusts above 60 mph that knocked out power as night fell, rattled homes and grounded firefighting helicopters.
+Dangerous fire conditions created by strong winds and low humidity were expected to last through Wednesday afternoon, the weather service said.

-The Central Pacific Hurricane Center said Dora was a mighty Category 4 hurricane as of late Tuesday night Hawaii time.
+The Central Pacific Hurricane Center said Dora was a Category 4 hurricane as of early Wednesday morning.

 Acting Governor Sylvia Luke issued an emergency proclamation on behalf of Gov. Josh Green, who is traveling, and activated the Hawaii National Guard.